 Staggered Reporting/Departing: Supervisors should stagger reporting, meal, break, and departure times to reduce traffic in common areas and meet physical-distancing requirements.

-Face masks or face coverings (either cloth or disposable) must be worn by all faculty, staff, and students on campus when in the presence of others and in public settings where other physical-distancing measures are difficult to maintain (e.g., common workspaces, meeting rooms, classrooms).
-Appropriate use of face masks or coverings is critical for minimizing risks to others near you.
+As of August 1, 2021, masks or face coverings (either cloth or disposable) must be worn inside all campus facilities.
+The mask mandate for indoor campus facilities will continue in the spring of 2022 until further notice.
 Please follow CDC recommendations.
 You could spread COVID-19 to others even if you do not feel sick.
 The face mask or face covering is not a substitute for physical distancing.
 Please contact Human Resources for accessibility accommodations.

 Wash your hands often with soap and water for at least 20 seconds, especially after you have been in a public place or after blowing your nose, coughing, sneezing, or touching your face.
 If soap and water are not readily available, use alcohol-based hand sanitizers with greater than 60% ethanol or 70% isopropanol; over all surfaces of your hands and rub them together until they feel dry.
 Avoid touching your eyes, nose, and mouth, and wash your hands after touching your face.